c6z3h/My_Projects/inspire/README.md

 Note: FE == FrontEnd, BE = BackEnd

 #### Version 1.1
+- [x] Analytics
-- [x] Fix Google Analytics with react-ga package
+Fixed up Google Analytics with react-ga package
+- [x] User Interface (CSS/HTML)
-- [x] Make GIF fill page (and text be in centre)
+FE: Make GIF fill page (and text be in centre)
-- [x] Style welcome message with HTML/CSS
+FE: Style welcome message with HTML/CSS
-- [x] Style the weblink button / key
+FE: Style the weblink button / key
-- [x] Make my Contact Details clearer
+FE: Make my Contact Details clearer
-- [x] Not sure what the user should do on page (what happens if I add link?)
+- [x] User Experience
+FE: Added message for users to know what to do on the page

 #### Version 1.0
 - [x] (dropdown) Form: To submit GIFs or weblinks